Databases and other services in the Travis CI Environment

 - memcached

-Memcached uses stock configuration and binds to localhost.
+Memcached uses the default configuration and binds to localhost.

 services: